rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Engineering drawings use precise segments and rays.
 - Remember: “Point names place; line keeps going.”
+- Tip: Label new points in clockwise order so segments are easy to reference later.

 ##### Block 2 – Angle Types & Measurement
 🔹 **Definition:** An **angle** forms when two rays share a common endpoint (vertex); classified by measure (acute `<90°`, right `=90°`, obtuse `>90°`, straight `=180°`).